ip-tools/uspto-opendata-python/docs/taskqueue.rst

 About
 =====
-uspto-opendata-pair is prepared to use a task queue for scheduling downloads in parallel.
+It is possible to use a task queue for scheduling downloads in the background.
 This documentation gives a rough overview about how things work.

 Introduction